 |+ 760 p/s||+ 2 400 p/s||+ 6 400 p/s|

 It is important to mention that AMD and NVIDIA architectures are quite different and although AMD per CU performance is lower, there are more CUs per card in a similar price range.
 Moreover GPU performance is somewhat variable with number of factors including GPU/CPU combination and even a driver version.
 Please contact us if your recovery speed is noticeably different from the data above.

-Trial version allows you to setup and test run any password search for up to 15 min per set.
+Trial version can be used to check format and hardware compatibility.
+It allows you to setup and test run any password search for up to 15 min per set.
 Recovered passwords are hidden behind the asterisks.